Carol Vander Stoep has been called the Erin Brockovich of Dentistry. Read on to see why!

 Do not accept the “disease care”/rescue system we call “health” care.
 Though many do, its symptom-driven, simplistic approach will never meaningfully “cure” cancers or subdue the inflammation-driven diseases plaguing us.
 Your body is incredibly resilient.
 It evolved to mend and remodel itself.
 Once you know how to “work its switches” – provide the essential nutrients and remove blocks to health – the body can usually heal itself.
 Restoring health from the inside out is the heart of true medicine.
 Mouth Matters and this site aim to give you information, tools and resources to understand the relationship between your oral health and physical well-being in your quest for optimal health and wellness.
 Happy exploring!

-**2. The Cinderella of Health – A Jewel to be Discovered.
-Correct Oral Posture From Birth: Facial Meltdown Birth to Death and How It Affects Your Overall Health
+**2. Hidden Health Jewel: Correct Oral Posture From Birth: Facial Meltdown Birth to Death and How It Affects Your Overall Health

 It’s All About Your Airway!
 What could matter more than developing a great airway for delivering whole body health?
-After all, it was a primary objective of the ABCs of CPR rescue.
-(Establish an Airway, rescue Breath, restore Circulation.)
+After all, establishing an airway is a primary objective of the ABCs of CPR rescue.
+(Establish an Airway, rescue Breathe, restore Circulation.)
 The performance order has changed, but there is no getting around the fact that Breathing Matters.

 Developing an airway through correct oral posture is most successful when started young so head and neck muscles can structure the entire face correctly, thus provide more room for the tongue and sinuses, but is it too late for adults to improve their airways?
 Absolutely not!
 A recent research literature review shows myofunctional therapy for those whose tongues block their airway during sleep can reduce these choking events by approximately 50% in adults and 62% in children and that lowest blood oxygen saturations, snoring, and sleepiness outcomes improve in adults.
 The study analysis concludes that myofunctional therapy is a great adjunct for other obstructive sleep apnea treatments.
 Most of the speakers, if not all, at a recent International Orthodontic Association conference, highly recommend myofunctional therapy in tandem with orthodontic treatment to speed and hold results.